apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 ---

+## October 2025 - _Ankles_ by Lucy Dacus

+This song has been released for a while now but I recently gotten more into it.
+I feel Lucy has a particular style in her lyricism and _Ankles_ is another one of those that she paints a scene well with the lyrics.
+Not to mention an overall vibe of the album that seems a bit more stripped down also.
+It's a good song, and it's a good listen for me.

+Other shoutouts:

+- _This is the Killer Speaking_ by The Last Dinner Party.
+Cannot believe they released two qualtiy albums in two consecutive years.

+- _Goodnight_ by Florence Road.

+- _I Should Live In Salt_ by The National.

+- _Love Me Different_ by Hayley Williams.
+Another good album released this year.

+---

+## September 2025 - _Straight Line Was A Lie_ by The Beths

+That's another one that was released recently.
+And I love it.
+The Beths really cannot miss, and this album is another example of them coming up with an incredibly tight album.

+Other shoutouts:

+- _Call Me What You Like_ by Keane.
+Keane's first EP is so different from their preceding works but still a fun listen anyway.
+If anything, it reminds me of Coldplay's _Blue Room EP_.

+- _Relationships_ by Haim.

+- _Someone Was Listening_ by dodie.

+- _Calling After Me_ by Wallows.

+---

+## August 2025 - _The Subway_ by Chappell Roan

+I don't think I have ever heard anyone singing about wanting to move to Saskatchuan before.
+I didn't think it would have worked.
+But Chappell did it, and it worked out very well musically.
+Potentially my song of the year.
+What an icon.
+Truly our favourite artist's favourite artist.

+Other shoutouts:

+Musically, August is exciting since several albums I have been anticipating were released this month.
+So here are some of the tracks from those albums from this month.

+- ~~_Straight Line Was A Lie_ by The Beths.~~

+- _Tough Luck_ by Laufey.

+- _Vodka Cranberry_ by Conan Gray.

+---

+## July 2025 - _Acquiesce_ by Oasis

+Who would have thought the Gallagher brothers wouldn't fight for a year?
+It is an incredible reminder that what we all need in this tough times is each other.

+Okay but seriously, it's a banger of a tune and a great testament to how timeless Oasis is, that even a B-side can still make an entire stadium sing.
+Incredibly glad the band is back together, and hyped to watch them live (hopefully).

+Other shoutouts:

+- _I Thought I Saw Your Face Today_ by She & Him.
+Yes, it's the duo that Zooey Deschanel is in.

+- _Cross Your Mind_ by Shelly.
+Yes, it's the band that Clario is in.

+- _Piledriver Waltz_ by Arctic Monkeys.
+Yes, it's the band that Alex Turner is in.

+Wow, certainly a theme there.

+---

+## June 2025 - _Bloom Baby Bloom_ by Wolf Alice

+June has been a bit of a busier month due to everything deciding to happen in terms of my own scheduling and also in terms of how chaotic everything has gotten (*cough* Middle East *cough*).
+But that doesn't stop me from listening to _some_ music.
+I mean nowhere near as much as my usual amounts, but still a good amount nonetheless.

+Out of the new releases I listened to this month (I haven't listened to all of them), the single by Wolf Alice is definitely the one I am anticipating for the most.
+The song is incredibly catchy with a good piano riff, and a its powerful vocals as usual.
+One of the albums I am really looking forward to this year.

+Other shoutouts:

+- _Metal_ by The Beths.
+The whole vibe is great, but it's Liz and her lyrics once again that really does it for me.
+This is their fourth album and it will probably still slap as hard as their previous ones.

+- _Enchanted_ by Taylor Swift.
+She got her master recordings back this month so her original version have been back on my rotations a bit.
+It is sort of clear to hear how her voice fit much better back then compared to how it is now.

+- _Heavy_ by Orla Gartland.
+It's just a decent song.

+- _My Little Corner of the World_ by Yo La Tengo.

+It's still June but I am already waiting for the August album releases (particularly from The Beths and Laufey who I really got hooked on last year).
+Do expect a few of the usual artists to appear here with some of their new albums.

+---

 ## May 2025 - _A Lot's Gonna Change_ by Weyes Blood

 Not much to say but the fact that the entirety of _Titanic Rising_ is an incredible one, and one that I feel gives a really good vibe to what her style is about.
 I find her like a less rock version of The Last Dinner Party, and I don't know what exactly draws me to this genre so much.
 Maybe it's the diversion from the modern pop, or maybe it's just the want for some older ounds with a new spin.